How to Get Horribly Lost

 NOTE!
 If there is ever a discrepency between the painted road marks, the printed route sheet, or the digital route files, ALWAYS follow the paint.
 ALWAYS!

-SIDEWALK CHALK AND ADHESIVE ARROWS
+ADHESIVE ROUTE ARROWS

 THE WRONG MARKS